crypt0summer/System-Design/1_MainTheories/1_1_BasicTheories/6_Storage.md

   + provide flexible, schema-less data models and horizontal scalability, making them suitable for handling large volumes of unstructured or semi-structured data.

 ## 6-3.
 Sharding (NOSQL)
+Also known as sharding, horizontal data partitioning involves dividing a database table into multiple partitions or shards, with each partition containing a subset of rows.
+Each shard is typically assigned to a different database server, which allows for parallel processing and faster query execution times.

+For example, consider a social media platform that stores user data in a database table.
+The platform might partition the user table horizontally based on the geographic location of the users, so that users in the United States are stored in one shard, users in Europe are stored in another shard, and so on.
+This way, when a user logs in and their data needs to be accessed, the query can be directed to the appropriate shard, minimizing the amount of data that needs to be scanned.

+The key problem with this approach is that if the value whose range is used for partitioning isn’t chosen carefully, then the partitioning scheme will lead to unbalanced servers.
+For instance, partitioning users based on their geographic location assumes an even distribution of users across different regions, which may not be valid due to the presence of densely or sparsely populated areas.

 Scaling DB horizontally
 a technique in database management where data is horizontally divided and distributed across multiple servers or nodes to improve performance, scalability, and load balancing.
 if there is no foreign key constraints, that means break up DB with diffrent machines horizontally.